NotTimTam/NotTimTam/README.md

 #stopai

-Artificial intelligence (in any form as anything other than as a rudementary tool) has no place in a pro-human future.
+Artificial intelligence (in any form other than as a rudementary tool) has no place in a pro-human future.

 ---